rkh/sinatra-more-server/README.md

     end

 As mentioned above, this will only have effect on running your script directly.
 However, in any other case, you will choose your server manually, anyway.
-(Hint: As far as I know, only thin- and unicorn-based implementations support async.callback at the moment.)
+(Hint: As far as I know, only thin- and rainbows!-based implementations support async.callback at the moment.)